dabolichin/dabolichin.github.io/src/pages/index.md

 TransferGo is a company that provides a range of financial services to its customers, with a strong focus on peer-to-peer money transfers.

+As a Director of Engineering at TransferGo I have:

-I was leading the Engineering teams of the Compliance, FinCrime and Ops domains.
+- Leaded the Engineering teams of the Compliance, FinCrime and Ops domains
+- Initiated the reshape of teams according to Value Streams
+- Leaded the decision process of buy vs. build for Transaction monitoring solution

 ### [Vinted](https://www.vinted.com/)